Prescriptions

 This practice is set up for the electronic prescription service.

-If you do not wish to nominate a pharmacy you will need to come to the surgery to pick up a paper “token” to take to a pharmacy to dispense.
+If you do not wish to nominate a pharmacy, you will need to come to the surgery to pick up a paper “token” to take to your choice of pharmacy to dispense.

 Electronic prescribing is a more reliable, secure and confidential NHS service.
 Unlike paper prescriptions, electronic prescriptions can't get lost between the doctor and the pharmacy and can be easily tracked.